Web-Project-1-Team-2/TeamWave-Chat-Application/README.md

 # TeamWave Chat Application
 TeamWave is a real-time chat application designed for seamless team communication.
 It includes a team functionality, which could have separate channels in it for our different needs.
 A direct message information for all of out conversations that need to be "only between the two of us".
-Finally you could use our video and audio chat feature to communicate as fast as a click of a button!.
+Finally you could use our video and audio chat feature to communicate as fast as a click of a button!

 <img src="./final-project/public/assets/Website-Logo-Dark.png" alt="Alt text" width="500"/>